Calaveras County: LOCATION

 Calaveras wineries are showcased during the annual Holiday Festival of Wines taking place 11 am to 5 pm at all Calaveras Winegrape Alliance member wineries.
 The Festival of Wines offers “get-into-the-mood” holiday music, culinary delights and award-winning Calaveras wines.

-Historic downtown Murphys celebrates the holiday season with a community Open House from 5 to 8 pm Admission is free The Open House is a great time to peruse Murphys’ wonderful shops and restaurants, see what’s new, watch the parade at 7pm, visit with old friends, admire the community tree, and experience an old-time community holiday spirit where musicians and carolers fill the streets with holiday cheer.
+Historic downtown Murphys celebrates the holiday season with a community Open House from 5 to 8 pm and admission is free.
+The Open House is a great time to peruse Murphys’ wonderful shops and restaurants, see what’s new, watch the parade at 7pm, visit with old friends, admire the community tree, and experience an old-time community holiday spirit where musicians and carolers fill the streets with holiday cheer.
 A favorite of locals, the annual event is an old-fashioned community celebration featuring holiday treats, and local wines hosted by Main Street merchants.

 Greenhorn Creek Resort

 Robert Trent Jones, Jr. re-designed Greenhorn Creek’s 18-hole championship golf course to take full advantage of the historic landscape.
 The course wanders throughout the rolling foothills and 100-year old oak trees, and features ancient structures, underground diggings and artifacts of that golden era.
 With award winning holes and numerous accolades, including being named one of California’s top ten golf courses in California Magazine in 2015, Greenhorn Creeks is a must play.
-Guests of Greenhorn Creek can enjoy on-site accommodations, including the unique five-bedroom Caddy Shack plus the award-winning CAMPS Restaurant, Greenhorn Creek is the perfect locale for a golf getaway!
+Guests of Greenhorn Creek can enjoy on-site Greenhorn Creek Vacation Cottages, including the unique five-bedroom Caddy Shack plus the award-winning CAMPS Restaurant, Greenhorn Creek is the perfect locale for a golf getaway!